Muthulakshmi Reddy: Champion of Women’s Rights and Healthcare in India

 In 1907, she also became the first and only female candidate who got admission to Madras Medical College.
 She became the first woman doctor in the country after graduating in 1912 with several gold medals.
 Later, she was influenced by Annie Besant and Mahatma Gandhi.

-During the 1926 Madras Legislature, she was nominated to the legislative council and became the first woman in India to serve in a legislature.
+During the 1926 Madras Legislature, she was nominated to the legislative council and became the first woman in India to serve as a legislature.
 She was the first woman to serve as Vice-President of a legislative council when she was elected Deputy Chairperson of the legislative council.

 In 1929, she was the one who pushed for legislation that abolished the devadasi system and raised the marriage age for women.
+She resigned from the Madras Legislature after Gandhi was imprisoned in 1930.
+Dr. Reddy was the first alderwoman of the Madras Corporation and the founder-president of the Women’s Indian Association (WIA).
+She died on 22 July 1968.

 Social Work